dmarmor/epichrome/README.md

 See [CHANGELOG.md](https://github.com/dmarmor/osx-chrome-ssb-gui/blob/master/CHANGELOG.md "CHANGELOG") for the latest changes.

-## New in version 2.1.7.
+## New in version 2.1.8.

+*Note: This is likely to be my last update for a while (except for fixing catastrophic problems like 2.1.7).
+My day job has gotten very busy, so I probably won't have time to work on new features or major updates for the foreseeable future.*

+This version fixes a long-standing bug that caused all Epichrome apps to run without hardware graphics acceleration due to the GPU process crashing on startup.
+This could cause sluggish graphics response (especially on retina displays) and failures to load WebGL sites.

+Big thanks to [mhwinkler](https://github.com/mhwinkler "mhwinkler") and [jdsimcoe](https://github.com/jdsimcoe "jdsimcoe") for identifying this bug (in two utterly different forms) and putting in a bunch of time helping isolate it and test approaches to a fix, and to [breeden](https://github.com/breeden "breeden") for once again testing the new update before I inflicted it on everyone else.

-This version fixes an incompatibility that has arisen with the release (on January 21, 2016) of Chrome 48.0.2564.82.
+This version will also fix crashes you may be experiencing since the release (on January 21, 2016) of Chrome 48.0.2564.82.
 This update was breaking all Epichrome apps.
-If your apps no longer start, install Epichrome 2.1.7 and run them again.
-Each one should offer you the choice of updating to 2.1.7, after which they should work again.
+If your apps no longer start, install Epichrome 2.1.8 and run them again.
+Each one should offer you the choice of updating to 2.1.8, after which they should work again.
 See [CHANGELOG.md](https://github.com/dmarmor/osx-chrome-ssb-gui/blob/master/CHANGELOG.md "CHANGELOG") for more details.

 Thanks to [ylluminate](https://github.com/ylluminate "ylluminate"), [evansthompson](https://github.com/evansthompson "evansthompson"), [msubel](https://github.com/msubel "msubel"), and everyone else who pointed this problem out.
 Special thanks to [breeden](https://github.com/breeden "breeden") for helping test the solution!